tpanj/cht.exe/README.md

 - [X] complete cmake
 - [X] ~~compile with openssl~~ → postponed since this is not needed for now
 - [ ] complete functionallity all features of the cht.sh command line
+- [ ] sorry Mac users, unly tasted on Linux and winXP-10